News

 Elbe Habitat Foundation - The Wild 13

-Founded in Hamburg in 2010, the Lebensraum Elbe Foundation has been successfully working to promote a vibrant river ecosystem for 13 years.
-Funded by the city and the HPA, it has already implemented over 30 projects along the tidal Elbe and its tributaries—projects that make the river ecosystem a little wilder, and thus more vibrant.
+Founded in Hamburg in 2010, the Lebensraum Elbe Foundation has been successfully working to promote a vibrant river environment for the past 13 years.
+Funded by the city and the HPA, it has already implemented over 30 projects along the tidal Elbe and its tributaries.
+These projects make the river environment a little wilder – and therefore more vibrant.
 So, 13 wild years.
-We say congratulations!
+We say: Congratulations!

 You can find out who the foundation is and what exactly it does here.